Working with driver rehabilitation specialist often an exciting new chapter in rehab

-Independence is a major goal of every rehabilitation program.
-For over 30 years, the driver rehabilitation program at Bryn Mawr Rehab Hospital has offered a unique way for patients to return to this crucial aspect of their lives.
-Our specially equipped vehicles, which include a variety of hand controls, steering devices, and pedal modifications, represent an exciting new phase in the lives of many people recovering from major injuries, or people living with a range of disabilities.
+Independence is a major goal of every rehabilitation program and for many, driving a vehicle is the ultimate freedom.
+For more than 30 years, Bryn Mawr Rehab has offered a unique way for patients to return to this crucial aspect of their lives.
+Working with a driver rehabilitation specialist, patients learn to use our specially equipped vehicles, which include a variety of hand controls, steering devices, and pedal modifications, represent an exciting new phase in the lives of many people recovering from major injuries, or people living with a range of disabilities.

-Led by a licensed occupational therapist and a Certified Driver Rehabilitation Specialist with over 20 years in the field, our Driver Rehab program takes a multi-pronged approach, from assessment to training to driver certification and ongoing support.
+Led by a licensed occupational therapist and a certified driver rehabilitation specialist with over 20 years in the field, our driver rehab program takes a multi-pronged approach, from assessment to training to driver certification and ongoing support.
 A vital pre-driving assessment focuses on several factors:

-- visual skills
+- Visual skills

-- reaction time
+- Reaction time

-- flexibility and physical ability
+- Flexibility and physical ability

-- attention and memory
+- Attention and memory

 The Driver Rehabilitation Program at Bryn Mawr Rehab Hospital aids more than 400 people every year and is licensed by the PA Department of Education.

-- new drivers with physical challenges like cerebral palsy, spina bifida or short stature
+- New drivers with physical challenges like cerebral palsy, spina bifida or short stature

 - Senior citizens looking to safely retain their independence

-- teenagers with learning disabilities or attention deficit disorder
+- Teenagers with learning disabilities or attention deficit disorder

-- families who want to make a van wheelchair-friendly
+- Families who want to make a van wheelchair-friendly

-- routine assessments to ensure safety on the road
+- Routine assessments to ensure safety on the road

-- defensive driving techniques
+- Defensive driving techniques

-- energy conservation strategies
+- Energy conservation strategies

-- exercises for increased flexibility
+- Exercises for increased flexibility

-- modifications for reduced height
+- Modifications for reduced height